Speech Disorder Evaluation

 - Evaluate how a child produces each phoneme (sound) at the syllable, word, and sentence level.

-- Production of each phoneme in the beginning, middle, and end of a word at each level described above is assessed.
+- It assesses production of each phoneme in the beginning, middle, and end of a word.

 - Asses stimulability for errors.
 This will help with the goal writing process.